eISSN: 2707-2797

 Naoufal Elghoul, Omar Zaddoug

 PAMJ-CM.
 2020; 2:141.
-Published 13 Apr 2020 | doi:10.11604/pamj-cm.2020.2.141.22460
+Published 13 Apr 2020 | DOI: 10.11604/pamj-cm.2020.2.141.22460

 A 43-year-old patient, obese, with a history of epilepsy under antiepileptic drugs for one year that are stopped from the patient for two months, who presented a seizure causing a fall on the palm, then he was transferred to the emergency department.
 On admission, he was with no distress.
 An anteroposterior x-ray of the hand was performed, which was interpreted as normal and the patient was sutured.
 However, the patient presented severe pain during the suturing of the wound, the reason for which the orthopedic surgeon was requested.
 On examination, we noted a wound on the palm of the proximal interphalangeal joint of the third digit.
 The neurovascular exam was normal.
 The review of the anteroposterior radiograph had raised our suspicion of joint dislocation.
 So, we performed a lateral radiograph of the hand that revealed a posterior dislocation of the proximal interphalangeal joint of the third and fourth fingers.
 Following axial traction of both fingers, the reduction of both dislocations was obtained that remained stables.
 The flexion of the third finger was not possible, prompting the patient to undergo surgical exploration.
 Thus, the exploration did not found any lesion of the flexor tendon, then the wound was closed, after which both fingers were put in buddy strapping for four weeks.
 At this follow up, the mobilization of the digits was allowed.
 At a follow up of six months, the patient did well, with no recurrent dislocation, no pain and no recurrent seizure under epileptic drugs.

-Corresponding author
+Corresponding Author

 Naoufal Elghoul, Department of Orthopedic Surgery and Traumatology, Military Hospital Mohammed V (HMIMV), Faculty of Medicine and Pharmacy, University Mohammed V, BP 10100 Rabat, Morocco (naoufal.elghoul@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.